hneemann/control/README.md

 This example shows, how to plot a root locus.
 In this case the parameter Tᵢ of a PID controller is varied.
 The `rootLocus` function is used to create the root locus.
-The result is a list of three plot contents, and the first one is used for the plot.

 ```
 let G = 70/((s+1)*(s+2)*(s+2.5));